shadanan/shadanan.github.io/SoftwarePolitics.md

 Similarly, liberal views are often associated with youth, with idealism, with naivete.
 In the corporate world, we think of startups as being prototypically liberal -- in part because they're setting out to change the world in some way (and liberalism is traditionally associated with change), and in part because they have to go all-out in order to hit their scheduled funding milestones, which can justify cutting corners on software safety.

 Liberalism doesn't lend itself quite as conveniently to a primary root motivation.
 But for our purposes we can think of it as a belief system that is motivated by the desire above all else to effect change.
 In corporate terms, as we observed, it's about changing the world.
-In software terms, liberalism aims to maximize the speed of feature development, while simultaneously maximizing the flexibility of the systems being built, so that feature development never needs to slow down or be compromised.
+In software terms, liberalism aims to maximize the speed of feature development, while simultaneously maximizing the *flexibility* of the systems being built, so that feature development never needs to slow down or be compromised.

 To be sure, conservatives think that's what they're maximizing too.
 But their approach is... well, conservative.
-Flexibility and productivity are still motivators, but they are not the primary motivators.
-Safety always trumps other considerations, and performance also tends to rank very highly in the software-conservative's value system.
+Flexibility and productivity are still motivators, but they are not the *primary* motivators. *Safety* always trumps other considerations, and *performance* also tends to rank very highly in the software-conservative's value system.

 The crux of the disagreement between liberals and conservatives in the software world is this: how much focus should you put on safety?
 Not just compile-time type-safety, but also broader kinds of "idiot-proofing" for systems spanning more than one machine.

 Let's characterize this core disagreement with some example statements that would be rated with much higher importance by conservatives than by liberals:

-1. Software should aim to be bug free before it launches.
-(Banner claim: "Debugging Sucks!")
+1. *Software should aim to be bug free before it launches.* (Banner claim: "Debugging Sucks!")
 Make sure your types and interfaces are all modeled, your tests are all written, and your system is fully specified before you launch.
 Or else be prepared for the worst!

-2. Programmers should be protected from errors.
-Many language features are inherently error-prone and dangerous, and should be disallowed for all the code we write.
+2. *Programmers should be protected from errors.* Many language features are inherently error-prone and dangerous, and should be disallowed for all the code we write.
 We can get by without these features, and our code will be that much safer.

-3. Programmers have difficulty learning new syntax.
-We should limit the number of languages used at our company, so that nobody has to learn a new syntax when a system goes down in the middle of the night on Christmas Eve.
+3. *Programmers have difficulty learning new syntax.* We should limit the number of languages used at our company, so that nobody has to learn a new syntax when a system goes down in the middle of the night on Christmas Eve.
 And we should never permit features that allow defining new syntax, nor changing the semantics of existing syntax.
-(Common examples: no operator overloading, and NO metaprogramming!)
+(Common examples: no operator overloading, and *no* metaprogramming!)

-4. Production code must be safety-checked by a compiler.
-Any code that cannot be statically checked should in general be avoided.
+4. *Production code must be safety-checked by a compiler.* Any code that cannot be statically checked should in general be avoided.
 In specific cases where it is strictly necessary, uses of it must be approved by a central committee.
 (Examples: eval, dynamic invocation, RTTI).

-5. Data stores must adhere to a well-defined, published schema.
-Relational databases must be in third-normal form and adhere to a UML or equivalent schema definition.
+5. *Data stores must adhere to a well-defined, published schema.* Relational databases must be in third-normal form and adhere to a UML or equivalent schema definition.
 XML should have a DTD.
 NoSQL databases and name/value stores -- both of which should be avoided in general -- must have a separate physical schema that defines all permissible keys and their corresponding value types.

-6. Public interfaces should be rigorously modeled.
-Data should never be stored in strings or untyped collections.
+6. *Public interfaces should be rigorously modeled.* Data should never be stored in strings or untyped collections.
 All input and output entities should be thorougly and explicitly specified via statically-checkable, ideally object-oriented models.

-7. Production systems should never have dangerous or risky back-doors.
-It should never be possible to connect to a live production system via a debugger, telnet shell, nor any other interface that allows the developer to manipulate the runtime operation of the code or data.
+7. *Production systems should never have dangerous or risky back-doors.* It should never be possible to connect to a live production system via a debugger, telnet shell, nor any other interface that allows the developer to manipulate the runtime operation of the code or data.
 The only ports into a production system should be read-only monitoring channels.

-8. If there is ANY doubt as to the safety of a component, it cannot be allowed in production -- no matter how teams may cry and wail that they need it to make forward progress.
+8. *If there is ANY doubt as to the safety of a component, it cannot be allowed in production* -- no matter how teams may cry and wail that they need it to make forward progress.
 (I'm talkin' to you, FUSE).

-9. Fast is better than slow.
-Everyone hates slow code.
+9. *Fast is better than slow.* Everyone hates slow code.
 Code should perform well.
 You should engineer all your code for optimum speed up front, right out of the box.
 Otherwise it might not be fast enough.
 Avoid using languages or DSLs or libraries that have a reputation for being slow.
 Even if they're fast enough for your current purposes, the requirements (or callers) could change, and suddenly the software would be too slow!

 Of course these examples are meant to be illustrative rather than comprehensive.
 And obviously not all of them may necessarily be espoused by everyone who self-identifies as a conservative.
 But barring minor exceptions, they are all very common Conservative viewpoints.